 The breakbulk terminal handles a variety of agricultural products including wheat imports and fruit (deciduous and citrus) exports as well as steel, scrap, timber and motor vehicles.
 At the bulk facility the storage bins have a capacity of 350,000 tonnes of manganese ore, which is the major bulk export from Port Elizabeth.
 Smaller volumes of other ores are also handled here.

 The port offers bunker facilities at berths 13, 14 and 15 (ore and tanker berths), with diesel oil available at the Dom Pedro Quay (trawler quay).

 Port Elizabeth is steadily reducing the amount of container traffic that it handles, which has been transferred to the nearby port of Ngqura.
 Within the next few years the port will also lose the manganese and other bulk ore trade which will also transfer to Ngqura.
-Likewise the liquid bulk terminal is expected to relocate and this area of the port may be given over to developing the car terminal, while another part of the port is destined for tourism purposes with a waterfront project.
+Likewise the liquid bulk terminal is relocating and this area of the port may be given over to developing the car terminal, while another part of the port is destined for tourism purposes with a waterfront project.

-Interestingly a Port Infrastructure Master Plan of justa some years ago made provision for extending Port Elizabeth harbour with a new quay to the east of and adjacent to the No.1 or Charl Malan Quay.
+Interestingly a Port Infrastructure Master Plan of just some years ago made provision for extending Port Elizabeth harbour with a new quay to the east of and adjacent to the No.1 or Charl Malan Quay.
 Whether such a facility will ever be built appears unlikely due to the ongoing development of the Port of Ngqura a mere 20km away.